Enhance the Size and Shape of Your Breasts

 You will notice an improvement in your breast shape and size immediately.
 You may experience tightness in your chest, but this rapidly resolves as the muscles relax.
 A very mild swelling usually takes several weeks to subside.
 You should be able to resume your normal daily activities the day after surgery, and you should be able to resume all of your physical activities (sports, aerobics, running, etc.) within three weeks of surgery.
 Please see our Preoperative Instructions and Postoperative Instructions for additional information.

 Because Dr. Revis places the implants 100% behind the muscle (totally submuscular) without cutting any of the muscle, your implants initially will appear too high.
 This is to be expected because the muscle will take a variable amount of time to relax.
-As your muscle relaxes, your implants will "drop" or "settle" into their intended position.
+As your muscle relaxes, your implants will drop or settle into their intended position.

 Total submuscular placement provides excellent long term support for your implants, helping maintain your results over time.
 The patient photos shown below illustrate the long-term results of submuscular implant placement.
+See long-term surgical results by Dr. Revis for patients two years or more post-op.

 What Patients Are Saying About Dr. Revis